How to maximize your teaching experience

 Every 2 weeks is a good time frame for you to ask the student at the end of the lesson what they’d like to see in upcoming lessons.

-Many students often quit due to lack of motivation.
+Students often quit due to lack of motivation.
 They lose purpose and inspiration in continuing their learning journey, so it’s incredibly important to be supportive and encouraging.

 You can do this by:

--pushing them to complete their homework assignments and motivating them during the lesson
+- Pushing your students to complete their homework assignments and motivating them during the lesson

--giving them additional reading or assignments if they’re looking for more materials before the next lesson
+- Giving your students additional reading or assignments if they’re looking for more materials before the next lesson

-Whether it's preparing articles, videos, or songs that you can make the lesson more interesting and intriguing for students, having something prepared ahead of time will show students that you're going above and beyond for them.
+Whether it's preparing articles, videos, or songs that you can make the lesson more interesting and intriguing for students, having something prepared ahead of time will show your students that you're going above and beyond for them.

 One of the ways to guarantee that a student won't work with you in the future is to be late (or worse: cancel your lessons) without notifying them.